gquintard/libvmod-accept/README.rst

 accept will ignore any parameter found and will just return the first choice found.
 More info here: https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html

+If the idea of this vmod rings a bell, it's probably because it started as a replacement for @cosimo's `varnish-accept-language VCL module
+<https://github.com/cosimo/varnish-accept-language`_, before the author noticed
+`his new version<https://github.com/cosimo/libvmod-i18n>`_.
+However, vmod-accept tries to be more generic, and should be usable with all accept headers and not just the accept-language ones.

 FUNCTIONS
 =========